A. Adoption

 i.
 That the change of name will not be detrimental to any other person.

-Additionally, when petitioning for change of a minor’s name there must be notice given to both parents.
+Additionally, when petitioning for change of a minor’s name, there must be notice given to both parents.
 Under Missouri Rule of Civil Procedure 95.03:

-When a minor files a petition for change of name the written consent of each known parent shall be filed.
-If the written consent of each known parent is not filed, a copy of the petition together with a notice stating the date of the hearing shall be served on each known parent not consenting not less than thirty days before the date of the hearing.
+When a minor files a petition for change of name, the written consent of each known parent shall be filed.
+If the written consent of each known parent is not filed, a copy of the petition, together with a notice stating the date of the hearing, shall be served on each known parent not consenting not less than thirty days before the date of the hearing.
 The service shall be by registered or certified mail addressed to the last known address of the non-consenting parent.
 Service shall be proved by the certificate of the clerk that he has mailed a copy of the petition and notice by registered or certified mail.

 The judge is more than likely to grant the petition if the child is under the age of five and has not started school yet.
 The concern comes when the child is older.
 The court questions the motives and rationale for changing the child’s name when they are older.
 The court is more reluctant to change the child’s name once they are older.
-The child may become embarrassed, upset, or cause confusion.
+The child may become embarrassed or upset, or cause confusion.
 The court will employ the factor test to see if the name change is in the best interest of an older child.

 _______